 - Difficulty falling or staying asleep as a result of sensory processing

-Some risk factors for SPD are birth complications, drug/alcohol exposure in utero, and premature birth because the sensory system is one of the last to develop in utero.
+Some risk factors for sensory issues are birth complications, drug/alcohol exposure in utero, and premature birth because the sensory system is one of the last to develop in utero.

-However, many kids have SPD that don’t have any of these risk factors.
+However, many kids have sensory issues that don’t have any of these risk factors.
 Some theorize environmental toxins, but we don’t have any definitive evidence.

 Does Having Sensory Issues Mean a Child Has Autism or ADHD?